deepakkum21/angular-19-signal/README.md

              }

 7. Just like in the case of the computed() API, the signal dependencies of an effect are determined dynamically based on the last call to the effect function.
-    - if no signal invocation is done in any of the effect() call, the the signal depency gets broken.
+    - if no signal invocation is done in any of the effect() call, the the signal dependency gets broken.
 8. UseCase
     - logging the value of a number of signals using a logging library
     - exporting the value of a signal to localStorage or a cookie [saving form data]